Contraversum/ContraBot/documentation/Quickstart.md

 2. Create a database called 'contrabot'
 3. Create a collection called 'users'

+### Acessing the live database

+You can access the live database using the following steps:

 ## Running the Bot

 1. **Start the Bot**